The Texas

 Cynics abound

 As with anything new and unconventional, there will always be a cadre of naysayers.
 Some have legitimate gripes — after all, every big change has trade-offs.
-But oftentimes, those folks don't grasp that that the overall benefits of these "outside-the-box" designs outweigh the drawbacks, not to mention that the conventional approach obviously isn't working.
-And frankly, many detractors just don't like change, don't fully understand how the intersection functions, or, perhaps unknowingly, just don't like something that forces them to actually pay attention while they drive (say what??), so they will find every shortcoming in a plan as proof that it's a bad idea.
+But oftentimes, those folks don't grasp that that the overall benefits of these "outside-the-box" designs outweigh the drawbacks, not to mention that the conventional approach obviously isn't working in many cases.
+Some criticism is knee jerk because the person doesn't fully understand how the intersection functions.
+And frankly, many detractors just don't like change or, perhaps unknowingly, just don't like something that forces them to actually pay attention while they drive (say what??), so they will find every perceived shortcoming in a plan as proof that it's a bad idea concocted by "geniuses" who don't know what they're doing.
 But there were naysayers back when the first cars started roaming the roads, so I guess some things never change. </soapbox>

 So without further pontificating, here are some basic descriptions of the alternative intersection designs currently in use or planned for San Antonio, how they work and improve traffic, and where they are or will be used.